Dr. Rukmini Barua

 At re:work, he is studying the rise of labour courts in Latin America in the context of the appearance of the “social state” during the first half of the twentieth century, with special focus on the Argentinian case.
 His investigation is particularly concerned with the ways in which the new labour law and courts affected workers’ everyday lives.
 It holds that the establishment of the new tribunals produced lasting effects in workers’ experiences with the law and state institutions, and was decisive in the incorporation of a legal discourse or “rights talk” into their everyday language and identity.

 with Leon Fink, eds.
 Labor Justice Across the Americas.
-Chicago, IL: University of Illinois Press, forthcoming.
+Urbana: University of Illinois Press, 2018.

 ‘El grito en el cielo.
 La polémica gestación de los tribunales del trabajo en la Argentina’.
 Estudios Sociales 48, no. 1 (2015): 59–90.